Quick Answer

 Motion-activated bird deterrents or solar-powered bird repellents use similar sensory triggers but still rely on birds reacting to sound or sight, something they quickly learn to ignore.

 Symterra Pulse, on the other hand, does not rely on sound, light, or chemicals.
-Birds cannot adapt to the system’s electromagnetic field, making it one of the only non-lethal bird control technologies proven to deliver consistent, humane protection over time.
+Birds cannot adapt to the system’s electromagnetic field, making it one of the only non-lethal bird control technologies proven to deliver consistent protection over time.

-Many property owners are shifting to humane bird control methods that protect both the environment and their reputation.
-Traditional deterrents can harm birds or damage buildings if installed incorrectly.
+Many property owners are shifting to non-lethal bird control methods that protect the environment and their reputation.
+Traditional deterrents can harm birds or damage buildings when installed incorrectly.

 Symterra Pulse takes a science-backed, do-no-harm approach.
 Its technology safely interacts with birds’ natural navigation systems, gently redirecting them away from your property without trapping, shocking, or injuring them.